HOW TO MAKE MELOMAKARONA

 But you can’t find them anywhere and anytime… No!
 They are only prepared in the wintertime, specifically during the Christmas holidays.
 Melomakarona is one of the two sweet staples of Christmas in Greece.

-History of Melomakarona
+History of melomakarona

 It’s said that the ancient Greeks celebrated the day of the God Ilios (meaning the God of the sun) around the end of December, making melomakarona almost as they are made today, and the tradition has been followed for so many years that these have become one of the most popular Greek winter sweets.

-During the years the tradition has changed keeping the same basic ingredients to prepare them.
 These include local honey, extra virgin olive oil, and almonds (or walnuts in some recipes).
 You can even find differences in the recipes coming from different areas of the country.

 Back in Ancient Greece, the word μακαρωνία (makaronia), in medieval Greek, described a dish usually eaten during funerals.